tobyhodges/probable-enigma/episodes/02-being-fair.md

 ## FAIR vs Open Science (3 min teaching)

 **FAIR does not mean Open**.
-Actually, FAIR guideline only requires that the metadata record is always accessible.
+Actually, FAIR guidelines only require that the metadata record and not necessarily the data is always accessible.
-For example, the existence of the data can be known (their metadata), the data can have easy to use PID to reference them, but the actual data files can only be downloaded after the login and authorization.
+For example, the existence of the data can be known (their metadata), the data can have easy to use PID to reference them, but the actual data files may be restricted so as to be downloaded only after login and authorization.

 However, if data are already in the FAIR form, i.e. accessible over the internet, in interoperable format and well documented, then it is almost